LewisTrundle/tactihelm-l5project/user-guide/user-manual.md

 There are two ways to install the app:

 - The easiest way is to use the camera on the device you wish to install the app and scan this [QR Code](./controller-download-qr-code.png).
-- The other way is to use open the following link on the device you wish to install the app and follow the instructions there to download: [Download TactiHelm Controller](https://expo.dev//accounts/lewis.trundle/projects/tactihelm-controller/builds/9a6f04ec-9146-4f41-a033-6e15cd978b0e)
+- The other way is to use open the following link on the device you wish to install the app: [Download TactiHelm Controller](https://expo.dev//accounts/lewis.trundle/projects/tactihelm-controller/builds/9a6f04ec-9146-4f41-a033-6e15cd978b0e).

+Press the 'Install' button and press 'Okay' on the notification which appears which warns you the file may be harmful.
+The installation file will not start installing.
+Once this file has finished downloading, press on the file to finish installing the app (you may have to adjust your security settings).

 ### Voice Recorder App

+A voice recorder application is needed to record your think-aloud evaluation during your commute.
+There are many viable options, however, we've gone for [Easy Voice Recorder](https://play.google.com/store/apps/details?id=com.coffeebeanventures.easyvoicerecorder&hl=en&gl=US)

 ### Ride with GPS

+The Ride with GPS application is needed to record your GPS data during your commute.
+The mobile application can be downloaded on your device using the following link: [Ride with GPS Download](https://play.google.com/store/apps/details?id=com.ridewithgps.mobile&hl=en&gl=US).
+The web version can be accessed here: [www.ridewithgps.com](https://ridewithgps.com/).

 CREATE A USER GUIDE WITH THE FOLLOWING: